Environmental issues in the Niger Delta: Causes

 Most of the oil infrastructure is old and lacks regular inspection or maintenance.
 Half of all spills occur due to pipeline and tanker corrosion and accidents (50%), other causes include sabotage (28%) and oil production operations (21%), with 1% of the spills being accounted for by inadequate or non-functional production equipment.

 A reason that corrosion accounts for such a high percentage of all spills is that as a result of the small size of the oilfields in the Niger Delta, there is an extensive network of pipelines between the fields, as well as numerous small networks of flowlines—the narrow diameter pipes that carry oil from wellheads to flowstations—allowing many opportunities for leaks.
 In onshore areas most pipelines and flowlines are laid above ground.
 Pipelines, which have an estimate life span of about fifteen years, are old and susceptible to corrosion.
 Many of the pipelines are as old as twenty to twenty-five years.

 Shell admits that "most of the facilities were constructed between the 1960s and early 1980s to the then prevailing standards.
 SPDC [Shell Petroleum and Development Company] would not build them that way today.”

 Sabotage is performed primarily through what is known as "bunkering", whereby the saboteur attempts to tap the pipeline.
 In the process of extraction sometimes the pipeline is damaged or destroyed.
 Oil extracted in this manner can often be sold.

 Sabotage and theft through oil siphoning has become a major issue in the Niger River Delta states as well, contributing to further environmental degradation.
 Damaged lines may go unnoticed for days, and repair of the damaged pipes takes even longer.
-Oil siphoning has become a big business, with the stolen oil quickly making its way onto the black market.
+Oil siphoning has become a big business, with the stolen oil quickly making its way onto the black market, referred to as "Nigerian Swag".

 While the popularity of selling stolen oil increases, the number of deaths caused by explosion increase as well.
 In late December 2006 more than 200 people were killed in the Lagos region of Nigeria in an oil line explosion.

 Nigerian regulations of the oil industry are weak and rarely enforced, allowing in essence, the industry to self-regulate.